pikadragonelse/Chat-assignment/client/README.md

 # Client

-This is the React implementation of the Chat webapp.
+This is the React implementation of the Chat App.